Attorneys Helping Clients with Social Security Disability Claims for More Than 25 Years

 - You have worked recently enough — You must have earned 20 work credits in the last 10 years prior to becoming disabled.

 An application that proves each of these elements should be approved, but very often the SSA rejects claims from legitimately disabled applicants because the information on the forms does not meet the agency’s standards.

 Applying for SSDI benefits

 You can apply for SSDI benefits as soon as you suffer the disability-causing incident.
-In fact, the sooner you apply, the better, as SSDI applications can take several months to process.
-If your application is denied, we at Rucka, O’Boyle, Lombardo & McKenna can assist in filing an appeal from the denial.
+In fact, the sooner you apply, the better, since SSDI applications can take several months to process.
+If your application is denied, a knowledgeable attorney at Rucka, O’Boyle, Lombardo & McKenna can help you file an appeal.

 Guiding you through the SSDI appeals process

 If the SSA denies your SSDI application, you still have options through the appeals process.
 But you must act quickly, because the law requires you to file an appeal within 60 days of receiving your decision letter.
 Generally, there are four levels to the appeal process: